Blockstream/gdk/docs/source/gdk-json.rst

 :pin: The PIN entered by the user to unlock the wallet.
 :pin_data: See :ref:`pin-data`.

-To authenticate a watch-only user:
+To authenticate a watch-only user (multisig only):

 .. code-block:: json